google/WebFundamentals/src/content/en/updates/2018/12/wakelock.md

 We’re also interested to hear how you plan to use the Wake Lock API:

-* Have an idea for a use case or an idea where you'd use it?
+* Have an idea for a use case or an idea where you’d use it?
 * Do you plan to use this?
 * Like it and want to show your support?